bihor/fp_masterquiz/Documentation/ToDoList/Index.rst

 The to-do list is short:

-- using of more cookie-sessions
+- using of more cookie-sessions.

-- write a better documentation.